DroneMapp/powerlibs-django-restless/README.md

 as much of functionality in Django as possible.
 For example, input parsing and validation is done using standard Django forms.
 This means you don't have to learn a whole new API to use Restless.

-## Installation

-Django Restless is available from cheeseshop, so you can install it via pip:

-    pip install DjangoRestless

-For the latest and the greatest, you can also get it directly from git master:

-    pip install -e git+ssh://github.com/senko/DjangoRestless/tree/master

-The supported Python versions are 2.6, 2.7, 3.3 and 3.4, and the supported
-Django versions are 1.5+.

-## Documentation

-Documentation is graciously hosted by ReadTheDocs: http://django-restless.rtfd.org/

 ## License